 Diagnosis & Treatment

-The Hospital utilizes FibroScan Technology, which measures the stiffness or elasticity of the liver, to assess the condition of the liver and better inform physicians of proper treatment following diagnosis.
-A multidisciplinary liver disease team, consisting of gastroenterologists, hepatologists, and surgereons, works alongside medical and radiation oncologists to tailor individual care plans which may include surgery, ablation and embolization procedures, advanced endoscopy and medical and radiation oncology.
+The Hospital utilizes FibroScan Technology, which measures the stiffness or elasticity of the liver, to assess the condition of the liver and better inform physicians of proper liver disease treatment following diagnosis.
+A multidisciplinary liver disease team, consisting of gastroenterologists, hepatologists, and surgereons, works alongside medical and radiation oncologists to tailor individual liver disease care plans which may include surgery, ablation and embolization procedures, advanced endoscopy and medical and radiation oncology.